LGBTQ rights in Grenada

-Lesbian, gay, bisexual, and transgender (LGBT) persons in Grenada may face legal challenges not experienced by non-LGBT residents.
+Lesbian, gay, bisexual, and transgender (LGBT) people in Grenada face social and legal challenges not experienced by non-LGBT residents.
 The penal code makes same-sex acts on Grenada proper illegal with a punishment up to 10 years in prison, it also does not address discrimination or harassment on the account of sexual orientation or gender identity, nor does it recognize same sex unions in any form, whether it be marriage or partnerships.
 Household headed by same-sex couples are also not eligible for any of the same rights given to opposite-sex married couples.

 Legality of same-sex sexual acts

 Homosexuality is illegal in Grenada proper.
 Under the Grenada Criminal Code, Section 431, the offence of “unnatural crime” is committed by way of sexual intercourse per anum, i.e., anal penetration.
 Such offence is punishable by imprisonment for ten years.